-Comprehensive direct measurements and/or detailed modelling works provided the major insights in OPR and OPS evaluation which helped in establishing regulation policies.
-First and second-generation Measurement of Ozone Production Sensor (MOPS) (17–20) and modified instruments (21, 22) directly measured OPR.
-Indicators such as LN/Q (ratio of radical loss by reactions with NOx to the total primary radical production), NOx/VOC, and proxies such as H2O2HNO3, HCHONOy , and O3NOy (13, 23–27) expressed OPS.
-These are good tools but hardly show us how the atmosphere responds to our regulation efforts over the decades and rarely predict where we are going, unless supported by model prediction.
-In addition, due to intensive measurement, these are bounded in terms of spatio-temporal coverage.
+Comprehensive direct measurements and detailed models have provided major insights into ozone production rates (OPR) and OPS, which have helped in establishing regulatory policies.
+First and second-generation Measurement of Ozone Production Sensors (MOPS) (17–20) and modified instruments (21, 22) directly measure OPRs.
+Indicators such as LN/Q (ratio of radical loss by reactions with NOx to the total primary radical production), NOx/VOC ratios, and proxies such as H2O2HNO3, HCHONOy , and O3NOy (13, 23–27) reflect OPS.
+These are useful tools but do not demonstrate the atmospheric response to regulations over decades and rarely provide future projections, unless supported by predictive models.
+In addition, due to intensive sampling requirements, these tools are limited to areas with ample spatio-temporal data coverage.

-The time rate of change in O3 concentration under specific conditions to focus on analysis of maximized local process influence can represent the O3 forming characteristics.
-In this regard, changes in PO3*, a proxy set for OPR based on already existing datasets of O3, NOx, including several speciated VOCs, and meteorological parameters from routine air quality monitoring stations, can be used to show how O3 photochemistry has changed along with implementation of O3 control strategies.
-This approach which uses pair of days in a week with varying NOx while holding VOC reactivity relatively constant to represent comparable radical production conditions enables us to analyze the long-term trends of O3 production rate and determine its functional dependence on precursors.
-Additionally, it allows us to promptly predict the quantitative effectiveness of precursors reductions toward mitigating ozone production over a specific area and period.
+The time rate of change in O3 concentrations under specific conditions enables us to analyze O3 formation process on a local scale.
+The photochemical ozone production rate (PO3*) is a proxy for OPR based on already existing datasets of O3, NOx, several speciated VOCs, and meteorological parameters from routine air quality monitoring stations.
+Changes in PO3* can be used to show how O3 photochemistry has changed following implementation of O3 control strategies.
+This approach uses pairs of days in a week with varying NOx concentrations, while holding VOC reactivity relatively constant to represent comparable radical production conditions.
+Thus, long-term trends of the O3 production rate and its dependence on precursors can be analyzed.
+Additionally, it enables us to quickly predict the effectiveness of precursor reductions towards mitigating ozone production over a specific area and time period.

 Results and Discussion

-As a test bed for tracing decadal O3 production characteristic changes, California South Coast Air Basin (SCAB) is selected not only due to availability of long-term datasets but also to its high population density (1700 people/square mile) and favorable photochemistry conditions in conjunction with intensive regulation efforts.
-The combined effects of emissions, topography, and meteorology of the basin lead to air quality problems like high ozone levels, especially in inland areas (28, 29).
-Over the past decades, O3 problems has been significantly dealt with through stringent implementation of NOx and VOCs reductions, however, the basin still suffers from O3 with extreme non-attainment.
+California’s South Coast Air Basin (SCAB) was selected as a test case for tracing changes in decadal O3 production characteristics, not only due to the availability of long-term datasets, but also due to its high population density (1700 people/square mile), favorable photochemistry conditions, and intensive regulatory efforts in the region.
+The combined effects of emissions, topography, and meteorology of the basin lead to a number of air quality problems, including high ozone levels, especially in inland areas (28, 29).
+Over the past decades, O3 problems have been addressed through stringent implementation of NOx and VOC reductions, However, the basin still falls far short of attaining its ozone reduction goals.